archivesspace/archivesspace/ARCHITECTURE.md

 separate process that runs in the background and watches for record updates.
 The indexer operates in two modes simultaneously:

-  * It polls the backend periodically to get a list of records that were added/modified/deleted since it last checked.
+  * It periodically polls the backend to get a list of records that were added/modified/deleted since it last checked.
 These changes are propagate to the Solr index.
 This generally happens every 30 to 60 seconds.

-  * It responds to updates as they happen, applying changes as soon as they're applied to the backend.
-This aims to propagate changes to Solr within milliseconds or seconds.
+  * It responds to updates as they happen, applying changes to Solr as soon as they're applied to the backend.
+This aims to reflect updates within the search indexes in milliseconds or seconds.

 The two modes of operation overlap somewhat, but they serve different purposes.
 The mode that polls every few minutes ensures that records